 The Subject Access provisions of the GDPR and the Data Protection Act 2018 gives a person the right to have a copy of any personal data held about them.
 Subject Access does not provide a right to access information about other people.

-A "data subject" (the person about whom the personal data refers) is entitled, upon written request, to be informed whether or not personal data is held or processed about them and be provided with a copy.
-We require an application form to completed, accompanied by copies of identification documents.
+A "data subject" (the person about whom the personal data refers) is entitled, upon request, to be informed whether or not personal data is held or processed about them and be provided with a copy.
+We request and recommend that an application form is completed which will assist with our searches.
+This must be accompanied by copies of identification documents.

 Please note that certain exemptions may apply that could prevent us disclosing the information to you.
 Some of these reasons could include, for example: